 Associated customs

 There are traditionally forty days in Lent which are marked by fasting, both from foods and festivities, and by other acts of penance.
-The three traditional practices to be taken up with renewed vigour during Lent are prayer (justice towards God), fasting (justice towards self), and almsgiving (justice towards neighbour).
+The three traditional practices to be taken up with renewed vigour during Lent are prayer (justice towards God), fasting (justice towards self), and almsgiving (justice towards neighbour).However, in modern times, observers give up an action of theirs considered to be a vice, add something that is considered to be able to bring them closer to God, and often give the time or money spent doing that to charitable purposes or organizations.[30]

 In addition, some believers add a regular spiritual discipline, such as reading a Lenten daily devotional.[6]
 Another practice commonly added is the singing of Stabat Mater hymn in designated groups.
 Among Filipino Catholics, the recitation of Jesus Christ' passion called Pasiong Mahal is also observed.
 In some Christian countries, grand religious processions and cultural customs are observed, and the faithful attempt to visit seven churches during Holy Week in honor of Jesus Christ heading to Mount Calvary.